Woman who accuses Conor McGregor of rape thought he was ‘going to kill her’

 It is alleged later by defence that she went on to have sex with Mr Lawrence, but Mr Gordon said she has no recollection of such an event ever happening.

-The court also heard from Dr Daniel Keane, who works as a gynaecologist as well as a forensic examiner in sexual assault cases.
+The court also heard from Dr Daniel Kane, who works as a gynaecologist as well as a forensic examiner in sexual assault cases.

 He told the court he was working at the emergency department at the Rotunda Hospital in Dublin when Ms Ni Laimhin was brought in by ambulance on December 10.